W-8ECI Explained: Complete Guide and Instructions for Finance Teams

 Part II – Certification

 The signed certification of a foreign person in Part II of Form W-8ECI states that the form’s information is true, correct, and complete.
-The beneficial owner or individual authorized to sign for the beneficial owner agrees that they will submit a new W-8ECI form within 30 days if the certification becomes incorrect.
+The beneficial owner or an individual authorized to sign on behalf of the beneficial owner agrees to submit a new W-8ECI form within 30 days if the certification becomes incorrect.
 The signer agrees that the form will be submitted to the withholding agent.

 As part of the certification, the beneficial owner or authorized signer on behalf of the beneficial owner certifies under penalties of perjury that: